Zemchar/Fabler/README.md

-# Smut Engine
+# Fabler
-Alternative name: SonaSim

 Simple little project I made to practice c#.
 Before this I have never touched it.
 This is a visual novel engine that uses specially formatted files to create interactive experinces you can play in your command line

+It was designed with ease of use and easy translation in mind.

 ## How to use
-For Readers: Start the program, provide the file and go!
+For Readers: Start the program, provide a file and go!

 For Authors: Read on.